 Let’s be honest, this isn’t ideal for anyone, and it’s not easy.
 The good news is it’s temporary, but the bad news is we don’t know how temporary.
 So what are the best ways for those doing double-duty to make it through the next few months?

 Identify your flexible routine.
 Routine helps kids (and adults!) order their lives and they need parental help to do it.
 The Child Mind Institute notes sticking to a routine will help reduce stress-driven break-downs for kids.
 Fewer break-downs for your kids means you aren’t spending as much time dealing with the emotional difficulties of social distancing and you both can focus on your school and work.
-The easiest part of the routine to stick to is bed times and wake-up times, but also identify the parts of your day that are locked in.
-Maybe it’s a daily class check-in time for a student, a Zoom call you have for work, or a locked in test time for a child.
+The easiest part of the routine to stick to is bedtimes and wake-up times, but also identify the parts of your day that are locked in.
+Maybe it’s a daily class check-in time for a student, a Zoom call you have for work, or a locked-in test time for a child.
 When you have the locked-in parts of your day scheduled, you can fit in other parts of your time around it.
-Set aside the time where you kid needs your full attention, and then set aside other time for work needing your full attention.
+Set aside the time where your kid needs your full attention, and then set aside another time for work needing your full attention.

 Communication, communication, communication.